fizalihsan/fizalihsan.github.io/source/technology/rest-services.md

 		* how to time out a client
 		* how to restrict number of clients accessing the service
 		* how to implement pagination - Linking Services
+* What is missing in REST that SOAP has?
+TODO

 # References